 These limits will often appear as 25/50/25.
-Want more coverage?
+Want even more financial protection?
 No problem — you can opt for higher limits when you get your North Dakota car insurance quote.

 Uninsured and underinsured motorist coverage

-Car insurance in North Dakota also needs to include uninsured and underinsured motorist coverage, with the same minimum limits as bodily injury liability (25/50).
+Car insurance in North Dakota also needs to include uninsured and underinsured motorist bodily injury coverage, with the same minimum limits as bodily injury liability (25/50).

-These coverages offer financial protection in case you're injured in an accident with an at-fault driver who doesn't have enough ND auto insurance to pay your expenses.
+These coverages offer financial protection in case you're injured in an accident with an at-fault driver who doesn't have enough auto insurance to pay your expenses.
 They can also come to your rescue after a hit-and-run incident.

-Additionally, state law requires you to maintain $30,000 of PIP per person, which pays for medical expenses after an accident, including loss of wages if you're unable to return to work, regardless of who caused it.
+Additionally, state law requires you to maintain $30,000 of PIP per person, which pays for medical expenses after an accident — including lost wages if you're unable to return to work, regardless of who caused the incident.